PTsolvers/Chmy.jl/docs/src/concepts/grid_operators.md

 ## Interpolation

-Interpolating physical parameters such as permeability and density between various types of nodes is frequently necessary on a staggered grid.
-Chmy.jl provides conveninent functions for performing interpolations of field values between different types of nodes.
+Interpolating physical parameters such as permeability and density between various grid locations is frequently necessary on a staggered grid.
+Chmy.jl provides functions for performing interpolations of field values between different locations.

 In the following example, we specify to use the linear interpolation rule `lerp` when interpolating nodal values of the density field `ρ`, defined on pressure nodes (with location `(Center(), Center())`) to `ρvx` and `ρvy`, defined on Vx and Vy nodes respectively.